Faculty Members

 Department of Politics

-Research and teaching interests: Geoffrey Whitehall's research interests are in Sovereignty and Preemption; and Aesthetics of International Politics.
+Research and teaching interests: Sovereignty and Preemption; and Aesthetics of International Politics.
 He teaches courses in Law, Politics and Government; Theoretical Approaches to International Politics; Pop Culture and World Politics; Politics of International Law; the Politics of New Global Technologies; and Human Rights.

 Anna Wilks